 Figure 25.–Estimated average mid eye to fork length of age-.1 male and female coho salmon returning to the Berners River when entering the drift gillnet fishery and entering the river to spawn.

-Average drift gillnet fishery selectivity over the 25-year period was neutral for fish between 580–589 mm (MEF length), and declined sharply at lower sizes, with no tagged fish in the 450–459 mm range recovered from the catch during the 25-year period (Figure 27).
+Average drift gillnet fishery selectivity over the 25-year period was neutral for fish between 580–589 mm (MEF length), and declined sharply at lower sizes, with no tagged fish in the 450–459 mm range recovered from the harvest during the 25-year period (Figure 27).
 The fishery consistently selected for larger fish in all length classes from 590–739 mm (range 1.03–1.23).
-Therefore, estimated selection for females in the catch was limited by the small percentage of females falling under 580 mm, which averaged 2.3% in even years and 4.3% in odd years (3.3% overall).
+Therefore, estimated selection for females in the harvest was limited by the small percentage of females falling under 580 mm, which averaged 2.3% in even years and 4.3% in odd years (3.3% overall).